 Our operations and performance depend significantly on global and regional economic conditions.
 Uncertainty about global and regional economic events and conditions may impact our ability to conduct business in certain areas and may result in consumers and businesses postponing or lowering spending.
 This includes the impact of acts of war and terrorism, such as the military hostilities commenced in Ukraine during the first quarter of 2022.
 Operations within Russia and Ukraine represented approximately 1% of our revenues in the prior year and were predominantly within the Digital Wallets segment.
-For the three and six months ended June 30, 2022, we did experience a decline in revenues from the impact of war-regions on the Digital Wallets segment.
-While acts of war and terrorism continue, there have been no material impacts on our operations during the three and six months ended June 30, 2023, although a change in circumstance could affect our results of operations in future periods.
+For the three and nine months ended September 30, 2022, we did experience a decline in revenues from the impact of war-regions on the Digital Wallets segment.
+While acts of war and terrorism continue, there have been no material impacts on our operations during the three and nine months ended September 30, 2023, although a change in circumstance could affect our results of operations in future periods.
+The conflict in Israel is not expected to have a significant impact on our operations.